Snozzberries/snozzberries.github.io/_posts/2023-08-29-powershell-ssh.md

 > You will not be able to use PowerShell Remoting with `Enter-PsSession` at this point.

-You will set the default prompt to PowerShell Core using the `New-ItemPropert` commandlet to set the `DefaultShell` value of the `OpenSSH` key within the `HKEY_LOCAL_MACHINE\SOFTWARE` hive registry path.
+You will set the default prompt to PowerShell Core using the `New-ItemPropery` commandlet to set the `DefaultShell` value of the `OpenSSH` key within the `HKEY_LOCAL_MACHINE\SOFTWARE` hive registry path.
 The `data` within the key's value is the path to the PowerShell Core executable using the short filename path (i.e., 8.3 filename).
 The value of `c:/progra~1/powershell/7/pwsh.exe` is the default location.
 Then you will need to restart the SSH service.

 When you next connect you will see your PowerShell Core prompt.